 Check 1,200 years worth of history at the National Museum of Iceland!

 The National Museum of Iceland is located in old Reykjavik.
-The collections at the museum have been collected since 1863.
-It was moved to its current location in 1950.
-The building at which the museum is located is rather nondescript which makes the marvels inside come as a surprise.
+Its collections have been collected since 1863 and were moved to its current location in 1950.
+The building is rather nondescript, which makes the marvels inside surprising.

-The National Museum of Iceland is a 2-story museum that houses 2,000 antiquities that were found all over the country.
-The different exhibits at the museum provide a superb overview of the history and culture of the country.
+The National Museum of Iceland is a two-story museum that houses 2,000 antiquities from all over the country.
+Its exhibits provide a superb overview of the country’s history and culture.

 The National Museum of Iceland encompasses various sections.
-The most interesting section in the museum is the one describing the Settlement Era.
-It is found at the first story and includes the introduction of Christianity and the chieftans rule.
-This section also has on display swords, drinking horns, silver hoards and a powerful bronze figure of Thor.
+The most exciting section is the one describing the Settlement Era.
+It is found in the first story and includes the introduction of Christianity and the chieftain’s rule.
+This section also has swords, drinking horns, silver hoards, and an influential bronze figure of Thor on display.

 The most precious artefact in the museum is found on this floor.
-This is the 13th century Valþjófsstaðir door.
-This church door is very famous for its carvings of the story of the knight, its loyal lion, and a group of dragons.
+This is the 13th-century Valþjófsstaðir door.
+This church door is famous for its carvings of the story of the knight, its loyal lion, and a group of dragons.

 The second floor of the museum houses collections from 1600 to today.
-These collections show the struggle of Iceland under the foreign rule.
-It also gives an account of how the country has finally come to gain its independence.
-Simple objects are displayed for visitors.
-These include gaming pieces made from cod ear bones, and the wooden doll that doubled as a kitchen utensil.
+These collections show Iceland’s struggle under foreign rule and explain how the country finally gained independence.
+Visitors can view simple objects, including gaming pieces made from cod ear bones and a wooden doll that doubles as a kitchen utensil.

-The National Museum of Iceland is open daily from 10:00 am to 5:00 pm.
+The National Museum of Iceland is open daily from 10:00 a.m. to 5:00 p.m.
 Tickets are available at the front desk.
-The ticket for adults costs ISK 2000 ($ 15.31).
-Children under 18 years can access the museum for free.
+The adult ticket costs ISK 2000 ($15.31), and children under 18 can access the museum for free.

 Viðey Island

 One of the most magical things to do in Reykjavik is to visit Viðey Island.
-It is a very small island that only covers around 1.7 square km.
+It is a tiny island, covering only around 1.7 square km.
 The entire island can be easily explored in only a few hours.

-Viðey island is where history and art come hand in hand.
-On the island, you will be able to check Iceland’s oldest churches.
-Investigations have found evidence that the island has had settlers since as early as the 10th century.
+Viðey Island is where history and art come hand in hand.
+On the island, you can check Iceland’s oldest churches.
+Investigations have found evidence that the island has had settlers since the 10th century.

-The Viðey island has the first building to be constructed of stone in the whole of Iceland.
+Viðey Island was the first building to be constructed of stone in the whole of Iceland.
 This is the Viðey house.
 The house is considered one of Iceland’s oldest buildings.
-Make sure to buy a visit to the house to enjoy the special atmosphere it has.
+Make sure to buy a visit to the house to enjoy the unique atmosphere it has.

-While Viðey island holds a historical importance, its popularity among tourists is largely due to the Imagine Peace Tower.
-This amazing art piece was conceived as a memorial of the great singer, John Lennon.
+While Viðey island holds historical importance, its popularity among tourists is due primarily to the Imagine Peace Tower.
+This fantastic art piece was conceived to memorialise the great singer John Lennon.
 The monument symbolizes both peace and joy.
-On the tower, the phrase “IMAGINE PEACE” is written in 24 languages.
+“IMAGINE PEACE” is written in 24 languages on the tower.

-Every year, the tower is lit on John Lennon’s birthday, Oct 9th, and until the day of his death, Dec 8th.
+The tower is lit yearly on John Lennon’s birthday, 9 October, until his death, 8 December.
 Yoko Ono, Lennon’s widow and the one who gifted him this power, visits the island annually to light the tower and celebrate John Lennon’s memory.
-When the tower is lit, it sends its beautiful lights to the sky, creating a breathtaking view that can be seen all the way from Reykjavik.
+When the building is lit, it sends its beautiful lights to the sky, creating a breathtaking view that can be seen from Reykjavik.

-To reach the island from Reykjavik, you will have to take a ferry from the city.
+You must take a ferry from the city to reach the island from Reykjavik.
 You can catch the ferry from Ægisgarður Harbor and the Skarfabakki Pier during the summer.
-The island can be explored on foot or by bike due to its small size.
-The island has well marked paths that help visitors to discover the islands easily.
+Due to its small size, the island can be explored on foot or by bike.
+It has well-marked paths that help visitors discover the island quickly.

 Kolaportið Flea Market

-One of the great things to do in Reykjavik is to get a look at Iceland’s only flea market!
+One of the great things to do in Reykjavik is to visit Iceland’s only flea market!

-Kolaportið is a flea market that is located in a big warehouse near Reykjavik’s old harbor.
-The market has a vintage vibe to it.
+Kolaportið is a flea market in a giant warehouse near Reykjavik’s old harbour.
+The market has a vintage vibe.
 Most local visitors go to get good deals on different items.
-For tourists, the market is a great place to mix with locals and maybe practice some of their haggling techniques.
+The market is an excellent place for tourists to mix with locals and maybe practice some of their haggling techniques.

-The market will amaze you with the great collection of things it sells.
-You can buy different things; from vintage fashion items to various Icelandic goods.
-Other items sold at the market include fresh licorice, classic Icelandic wool sweaters, affordable souvenirs, and others.
+The market will amaze you with the outstanding collection of things it sells.
+You can buy different things, from vintage fashion to various Icelandic goods.
+Other items sold at the market include fresh liquorice, classic Icelandic wool sweaters, affordable souvenirs, and others.

-The Kolaportið Flea Market opens only on the weekend; Saturday and Sunday, from 11:00 am to 5:00 pm.
-The earlier you go, the better are your chances to avoid the crowds.
+The Kolaportið Flea Market opens only on the weekend, Saturday and Sunday, from 11:00 am to 5:00 pm.
+The earlier you go, the better your chances of avoiding the crowds.
 One thing to keep in mind is to carry cash with you since market vendors do not accept credit cards.

 The Rauðhólar

 Natural beauty is another thing that Reykjavik enjoys.
 Right outside the city of Reykjavik is located the Rauðhólar (the red hills).
-These are remnants of a cluster of pseudo craters that are about 5200 years old.
-A visit to the Rauðhólar is definitely one of the coolest things to do in Reykjavik
+These are remnants of a cluster of pseudo craters about 5200 years old.
+A visit to the Rauðhólar is one of the most incredible things to do in Reykjavik.

 The existing Rauðhólar is only a part of the original 80 craters that were there.
 The gravel from those was taken and used in construction.
-Some of the famous construction done using that gravel is the Reykjavik airport and some other road building done around World War II.
+Some of the famous constructions that used that gravel was at the Reykjavik airport and some other road buildings were built around World War II.

-These uses of the gravel resulted in decreasing its amount.
+These uses of the gravel resulted in a decrease in its amount.
 Since the year 1961, the Rauðhólar has been protected against such uses.
-The security was further increased a couple of years after that to ensure that the Rauðhólar is safe and protected.
+The security was further increased a couple of years later to ensure the Rauðhólar was safe and protected.

-To get to the Rauðhólar, just venture a bit to the outskirts of Reykjavik and to Heidmork Nature Reserve.
+To reach the Rauðhólar, venture to Reykjavik’s outskirts and Heidmork Nature Reserve.
 The reserve can be reached by taking a bus from the downtown area.
 You can also rent a car or go on a long bike ride.
 Inside the nature reserve is the distinctive Rauðhólar.
-They have beautifully contrasting red and black colors.
+They have beautifully contrasting red and black colours.

-The nature reserve is a perfect place for a picnic or even a nice cook out.
+The nature reserve is a perfect place for a picnic or even a nice cookout.
 The spot is also very suitable for a walk.
-And if you are into more physically challenging activities, you can go on a volcanic landscape horse riding tour that is offered by different tourism companies.
+If you are into more physically challenging activities, you can take a volcanic landscape horse riding tour from different tourism companies.

 Street Art